 1.2 Pertuzumab (Perjeta®)

-Pertuzumab, another HER2-specific monoclonal antibody, can be used for both primary and secondary breast cancer.
+Pertuzumab, another HER2-specific monoclonal antibody, can be used for both primary and metastatic breast cancer.
 It is included in standard care for neoadjuvant (before surgery) treatment in early breast cancer, alongside trastuzumab and chemotherapy.
-This is offered to people with locally advanced, inflammatory or early-stage breast cancer at high risk of recurrence12
+This is offered to people with locally advanced, inflammatory or early-stage breast cancer at high risk of recurrence12.

 A study found that adding pertuzumab to standard trastuzumab and chemotherapy increased disease-free survival13.
 This means that after treatment, there was a decreased likelihood of breast cancer spreading to other parts of the body.
 This did not include the appearance of other types of cancer.
 This is offered to people with lymph node positive early breast cancer (N1 and higher in TNM staging), as the cancer is more likely to recur in this group.